awingray/IMDB/README.md

 Additional some group members had already worked with MERN and could guide the others to learn the stack.
 A neat feature of the MERN stack is that it uses javascript for everything, meaning we didn't have to switch between different programming languages.
+Other advantages of MERN are that it is very good in terms of UI rendering and performance, and all technologies involved are open-source.
+We could have chosen to use the MEAN stack instead of the MERN stack, since they are very similar.
+However, in our case there are some advantages to using MERN (with React) compared to MEAN (with Angular).
+Most importantly, Angular has a steeper learing curve than React, and React offers better documentation.
+Because of this it seemed better to choose the MERN stack, since some of our group didn't really have experience with web development at all, and others were already more experienced with MERN.

 ## Running
 ### Developer Running